Bora Bora, an Island of Beauty and Simplicity

 A Bora Bora Tour

 Our tour guide met us at the pier and from there we were transported by a colorful, simple bus with plastic seats and open windows around the island.
 As we were given a tour of the island, we were amazed at all the simple little huts made of cement and grass or tin roofs that whole families lived in.
 When asked about the economy of the island, our guide told us that most people on the island work in some form of tourism, but that there were some people that didn't work at all.
 They were still able to support their families because all that is truly needed to live a good life in Bora Bora is a home and a boat!
 Most families own a fishing boat and go out during the day to catch fresh fish to eat.
 The region is tropical, so there are many fruit trees with fruit plentiful for picking and eating and serving at meals.
 As long as a family had a boat, they will survive.
-Gas is 10 U.S. dollars per gallon, which is why there are many more scooters than cars on the island.
+Gas is 10 U.S. dollars per gallon, which is why there are much more scooters than cars on the island.

 During the tour, we were able to stop on the side of the road and throw out flowers which had been attached to the sides of our tour bus.
 I originally thought they were just there for decoration, but as we threw the flowers on the ground, we were able to watch numbers of land crabs come out of their holes, grab the flowers and drag them back into their holes to have as a meal.
 There were also stops along hillsides and on beaches to take pictures of fantastic views that I am quite sure the natives take for granted, but to visitors seemed spectacular.
 In the United States, to have a home on the shoreline would cost millions of dollars but to most of the natives here, the land their homes are built on has been handed down for generations so comes into their possession for free.